On medial Latin quandles and affine modules: Preliminaries

 Note that $\Alex(A,\phi)$ is Latin if and only if $\id-\phi$ is an automorphism of $A$; cf.\ \cite{jedlicka}.
 Actually, every medial Latin quandle is isomorphic to an Alexander quandle of this form; see Proposition \ref{prop:every-ML}. \end{ex}

-\begin{ex} Our prototypical examples of commutative quandles generalize the commutative quandles constructed in \cite{BE}*{Ex.\ 5.1}; we call these \emph{midpoint quandles}.
+\begin{ex} Our prototypical examples of commutative quandles generalize the commutative quandles constructed in \cite[][Ex.\ 5.1]{BE}; we call these \emph{midpoint quandles}.
 Let $R$ be a unital ring in which $2$ is invertible, and let $M$ be a left $R$-module.
-(Note that if $R$ is commutative, then $M$ is also a module over $\D$.)
+(Note that $M$ can also be viewed as a module over $\D$.)
 We define the midpoint quandle $M\avg\coloneq (M,\ast)$ by

 which is commutative.
 In particular, let $n\geq 0$, let $R\coloneq \D$, and let $M\coloneq\Z/(2n+1)$ be the cyclic group of order $2n+1$.
 Then we call $C_{2n+1}\coloneq M\avg$ the \emph{cyclic midpoint quandle} of order $2n+1$.
 Note that this definition of $C_{2n+1}$ coincides with the one in \cite{BE} because $2\inv=n+1$ in $M$. \end{ex}